In a Neoclassicist masterpiece painted on the eve of the French Revolution, Jacques-Louis David depicts the beginning of an epic Roman story in The...

-The soft rustle of silky cloth and the hard crackling of burning wood echo against the yellow papered walls of the boudoir.
+The soft rustle of silky cloth and the hard crackling of burning wood echo against the yellow-papered walls of the boudoir.
 The small room is overflowing with sensual delights as two women perform a daily routine of dressing for the day ahead.
-A lady is being assisted by her maid amidst her worldly splendour and fashionable excess.
+A lady is being assisted by her maid amidst her worldly splendor and fashionable excess.
 Such a charming scene of grace, lightness, and sexuality can rarely be captured by an artist.
 However, François Boucher both easily and successfully captures such a scene in his La Toilette.
-It is a scene of luxurious normality.
-It is a scene of voyeuristic experience.
-This is 18th century France captured, frozen, and displayed in the Museo Nacional Thyssen-Bornemisza of Madrid, Spain.
+It is a scene of luxurious normality and voyeuristic experience.
+This is 18th-century France captured, frozen, and displayed in the Museo Nacional Thyssen-Bornemisza of Madrid, Spain.

 François Boucher defined his era.
 He practically created the Rococo style of mid-18th century France.
 Boucher became the most desired artist amongst the aristocracy and the royalty of France.
 However, the appeal of his paintings was not confined by France’s borders.
 There existed such an international market that even La Toilette was specifically commissioned by a diplomat.
 The Swedish Ambassador to France, Count Karl Gustan Tessin, commissioned and bought La Toilette in 1742 for his private collection in Sweden.